 Parents are the key decision maker when it comes to sending students on a Year 10 Israel program.
 Whether your child attends a Jewish day school or not, you will be the one who gets them on the plane.
-Going overseas for six weeks to the other side of the world is a big thing for any 16 or 17 years old to do, so they need more than just approval from mum and dad, they may need a little push to overcome any nerves.
+Going overseas for six weeks, to the other side of the world, is a big thing for any 16 or 17 year old, so they need more than just approval from mum and dad.
+They may need a little push to overcome any nerves.
 We have put together our top five tips for parents, to help ensure your child takes this amazing journey.

 Talk through their personal fears

 It’s normal for them to feel nervous about going away on the trip.
 For some, they will be unsure from the moment it is raised, while for others it might only kick in just before they head to the airport.
-You need to remind them that there are others feeling exactly the same.
-The great thing about being part of a group, from a shared community, is you quickly build a bond.
-Being nervous may turn out to be what helps break the ice with others who are there to comfort or share their angst.
+You need to remind them that others are feeling exactly the same way.
+The great thing about being part of a group is that the shared nerves and excitement, quickly bond a group.

 Focus on what they are gaining

-It is easy to dwell on what you might be missing out on because there will always be something else on.
-The key is focussing on the incredible journey they are about to undertake.
-Of course, it is also up to the parents to make sure there are no big family vacations being planned at the same time.
+Participants often worry what they will be missing out on while they are away; particularly social events.
+The key is focusing on the incredible journey they are about to undertake.
 It is a unique formative time in your child’s life; a chance for them not just learn and bond with others, but to grow as an individual.
-Talk through any obstacles your child may believe are in the way because this truly is a once in a lifetime experience.
+Talk through any obstacles your child may believe are in the way, and emphasise this truly is a once in a lifetime experience.

 Make an effort to meet up with other parents

-There is every chance yo may already know other parents who will be sending their child, so make sure you catch-up with them and talk through any issues or concerns.
-Even if your children are not friendly, it will be reassuring for them to hear what others might be experiencing in the lead-up and what they are looking forward to.
-Seeing familiar faces will always be a comfort in those first hours and days before they make their own new friends.
-Remember also all the programs meet up on the Community Day in Israel, so it’s also great to have some people to look out for that will not be going on the same program.
+There is every chance you may already know other parents who will be sending their child, so try and catch-up with them and talk through any issues or concerns.
+Where opportunities arise have your child meet up with other participants on their program.
+It will be reassuring for them to hear what others might be experiencing in the lead-up and what they are looking forward to.
+Seeing familiar faces will always be a comfort in those first hours and days on the program.